Movement disorders, involuntary / tic disorders | Medical Council of Canada

 Given a patient with a movement disorder, the candidate will

-1. list and interpret critical clinical findings, including
+1. list and interpret critical clinical findings, including those derived from

-2. list and interpret critical investigations including
+2. list critical investigations and interpret the results of the investigations, including

 3. construct an effective initial management plan, including